 *Parents should send the following to school on the first day:

-- Ziploc bag with an extra full set of clothes (incl. socks) to keep in cubby
+__ Ziploc bag with an extra full set of clothes (incl. socks) to

-- For children with food allergies – Benedryl, Epi-pen or AuviQ, Dosage instructions, Plan of Action for Accidental Exposure, etc.
+__ For children with food allergies – Epinephrine Injector, Benedryl/Zyrtec, Dosage instructions, Plan of Action for Accidental Exposure, etc.

-Please wear a mask and observe physical distancing at the door.
-A teacher will be at the SIDE door at 8:30AM (4s) and 8:45AM (3s).
+A teacher will be at the SIDE door at 8:30AM (4AM), 12:15PM (4PM), and 8:45AM (3s).
 If you arrive before then on MWF, your child will go to Drop-In care.
 On TR, there is no early drop off.
-Morning Free Play begins right away for 4s and Arts & Crafts Time starts right away for 3s.
-It is preferred that children arrive at 8:30am(4s)/8:45am(3s) to give them time to put belongings away, use the bathroom, etc. and have as much play/art time as possible.
-You will be asked some screening questions and your child will have their temperature taken before they can be admitted to the building.
+Free Play begins right away for 4s and Center Time starts right away for 3s.
+Please be on time.
+You will be asked some health screening questions and your child will have their temperature taken.

 Assessments and Conferences

 In December and May, 4s are evaluated using a list of milestones that children should be reaching according to their particular age-ranges.
-Children develop at their own pace and so the assessment helps parents and teachers know how children are progressing and which areas we might want to pay more attention to going forward.
+Children develop at their own pace and so the assessment helps parents and teachers know how children are progressing and which areas need more attention going forward.

-Conferences are offered to 4s on Martin Luther King, Jr. Day (Jan.
-20th) so we can discuss your child’s progress and compare notes prior to Kindergarten registration.
+Conferences are offered to 4s on MLK, Jr. Day (Jan) and President’s Day (Feb) so we can discuss your child’s progress and compare notes prior to Kindergarten registration.
 3s conferences are by parent request only.
-Parents may request a meeting anytime which we can do by phone or in person.
-I can also do it on Zoom or Facetime.
+Parents may request a meeting anytime which we can do by phone, in person, or virtually.

 All children should have a backpack to take their 9x12 folder and artwork home.
 Folders do not fit in the smaller backpacks.
 Please bring the backpack to school and empty it at home daily.

 Children should eat before they arrive at preschool.
 PLEASE DO NOT SEND YOUR CHILD WITH BREAKFAST IN HAND!
-The schedule doesn’t allow for it and it will be thrown away.
+The schedule doesn’t allow for it and it will be put in their cubby or thrown away.

-We will go outdoors daily as long as weather allows.
+We will go outdoors as often as weather allows.
 Please send your child in appropriate footwear, outerwear, and hat/gloves.
 Extras (including sneakers for indoors when it’s muddy/wet) can be kept at school.
+An extra sweatshirt/sweater should be sent in to be kept at school.

-***Please send in an extra set of clothes in a labeled Ziploc in case of accidents or messes.
-We will try to remind you to exchange in Nov/Apr. for the season or if your child needs a bigger size.
+***Please send an extra set of clothes, including socks, in a labeled Ziploc in case of accidents or messes.

-Folders will go home once per week – Thursday for 3s & Friday for 4s.
-Please return them the following class.
-Monthly calendars and newsletters will come home in the folders, along with tuition envelopes and other important information.
-Reminders and pictures are posted on Facebook – we never tag photos of children or use their names in the captions for safety reasons.
+Folders will go home at the end of the week.
+Please take all papers out and return it the following class.
+Calendar and newsletters will come home in the folders, along with tuition envelopes and other important information. **Email or TalkingPoints is the best way to communicate with Ms. Tammy.
+We will use both to send important info and reminders to parents.
+Photos are posted on Facebook – we never tag photos of children or use their names in the captions for safety reasons.

 We use positive guidance which means we spend lots of time reinforcing the behaviors we like and telling them what they should do instead of what they shouldn’t – ex: Use gentle hands instead of don’t hit.
-Stable and consistent routines along with reminders and redirection will solve most issues.
+Stable and consistent routines along with clear rules, reminders and redirection will solve most problems.

 1st offense: Redirection and/or reminder